Stock market today: Wall Street drifts to start what could be a quiet wek

 NEW YORK (AP) — Stocks are drifting Monday in their first trading since a big rally for Wall Street hit its first roadblock in six weeks.

-The S&P 500 was 0.2% higher in early trading.
+The S&P 500 was 0.2% higher in morning trading.
 It’s still close to its highest level in a year, reached a couple weeks ago.
-The Dow Jones Industrial Average was up 68 points, or 0.2%, at 33,795, as of 9:45 a.m.
-Eastern time, while the Nasdaq composite was 0.3% higher.
+The Dow Jones Industrial Average was down 11 points, or less than 0.1%, at 33,716, as of 10:20 a.m.
+Eastern time, while the Nasdaq composite was 0.4% higher.

-Electric vehicle maker Lucid Group jumped 9.5% after announcing a deal where it would provide powertrain and battery systems to Aston Martin.
-Tesla’s stock, meanwhile, slipped 0.8% as its torrid rally cools a bit amid concerns it went overboard.
-It’s already more than doubled this year so far.
+Electric vehicle maker Lucid Group jumped 12.4% after announcing a deal where it would provide powertrain and battery systems to Aston Martin.
+PacWest Bancorp, one of the banks Wall Street has punished in its hunt for the system's next potential weak link, rose 6.4% after it sold a portfolio of loans to strengthen its cash position.

+Carnival, meanwhile, fell 8.5% despite reporting stronger results and revenue for its latest quarter than expected.
+Its forecasted ranges for earnings per share, occupancy levels and other measures in the current quarter may have disappointed some investors.

 Trading was mostly quiet in financial markets around the world as the fundamental question remains the same, and unanswered for investors: Will the economy be able to avoid a painful recession after central banks around the world hiked interest rates at a blistering pace to get inflation under control?